withriley/cloud-foundation-fabric/modules/secret-manager/README.md

 ## Secret versions

-As mentioned above, please be aware that **version data will be stored in state in unencrypted form**.
+Please be aware that **version data will be stored unless it is provided as a environment variable**.

 ```hcl
 module "secret-manager" {